 – Shami Chakrabarti, Of Women: In the 21st Century

-Chella Quint is a comedian, producer, designer, artist, presenter and education researcher from Brooklyn, New York who now lives in Sheffield, England.
-She coined the phrase ‘periodpositive’ in 2006 and founded the #periodpositive campaign which has spread around the world like a really big, friendly taboo-breaking period stain.
-She is a former head of PSHE and is now a teacher researcher with the Gender Respect Project and advisor on the Gender Equality Charter for DECSY (Development Education Centre South Yorkshire) after completing a Master’s Degree in Education focusing on changing attitudes to menstruation in secondary schools.
-Her research has an accompanying #PeriodPositive project and website, and her five-star Edinburgh fringe show, Adventures in Menstruating, will be touring later this year.
+Chella Quint is the UK’s leading expert on menstruation education.
+She is a comedian, improvisor, designer, artist, writer, presenter and education researcher from Brooklyn, New York who now lives in Sheffield, England.
+She coined the phrase ‘period positive’ in 2006 and founded the #periodpositive campaign which has spread around the world like a really big, friendly taboo-breaking period stain.
+She is a former head of PSHE (sex and relationships and life skills education), was a teacher researcher with the Gender Respect Project and advisor on the Gender Equality Charter for DECSY (Development Education Centre South Yorkshire) and now performs and consults for #periodpositive after completing a Master’s Degree in Education focusing on changing attitudes to menstruation in secondary schools.
+Her research has an accompanying #PeriodPositive project and website, and her five-star Edinburgh fringe show, Adventures in Menstruating, will be touring later this year and she is about to launch a crowd funder for a book for teens based on the show.
 Chella’s design portfolio is hosted here and you can also visit and make delightful purchases from her Etsy shop, Cut and Past.

 Check out what Shami Chakrabarti’s new book Of Women in the 21st Century has to say about Chella!